Results on Lorentzian metric spaces: The canonical topology

-We stress that the distinction metric is really not essential in the study of LMS.
+The distinction metric is certainly a very natural tool but is not so essential in the study of LMS.
 In general, metrics are not so important, in fact, passing from BLMS to LMS it becomes clear that they are non-canonical.
 They will be replaced with the notion of uniformity that we shall recall later on.